Analysis of Panel Data

 packages (SAS, Stata, LIMDEP,

-analysis of panel data.
-Some are more complete than others.
-The two
+contain programs for analysis of panel data.
+Some are more complete than

-among these that will contain the widest range of techniques, will most
+others.
+The two among these that will contain the widest range of

-closely match our course, and are likely to be the most accessible to
+techniques, will most closely match our course, and are likely to be the

-students are LIMDEP (or NLOGIT) and Stata.
-Stern
+most accessible to students are LIMDEP (or NLOGIT) and Stata.

-also has a site license for Stata for those who wish to use
+Stern has a site license for Stata for those who wish to

-who wish to use it for their empirical work.
-Further details on software
+in this course who wish to use it for their empirical work.
+Further

 - Data Sets: There are many data sources available on